design-automation/gs-json/README.md

 Polylines can be open or closed.
 A closed polyline is not the same as a polygon.

 ### Polygon Meshes
-A polygon mesh is defined as follows:
+An example of a polygon mesh:
 * [[[60,61,62,63,60]], [[60,61,63,60], [61,62,63,61]], [200]]

 This represents the following: